 The Learning + Technology Group (or just LeTech for short) focuses on computing education, educational technology and software visualization.
 We adopt a research perspective on learning and teaching that allows us to improve education through better educational technologies and teaching methods.Please use the menu on the top to find the theme that you're interested in.
 If you're looking for publications by LeTech, please see our page on Google Scholar Currently, LeTech has the following active members:

-"Leader of the research group, professor Malmi is interested in topics related to computing edication research, in particular: "How do we carry out computing education research?
+Leader of the research group.
+Professor Malmi is generally interested in topics related to computing edication research.
+Some recent particularly interesting questions include: "What is the role of theoretical frameworks in computing education research?
+How can we better engage students with interactive learning content in computing education?
 What can we learn from digital traces of student's actions?"

 My research interests are on data structures and algorithms, learning analytics, and software visualization.
 Especially I'm interested in developing applications for online teaching and learning in the context of computer science education.
 My current work is concerned with software tools and principles in the area of automatic assessment systems.
 I also act as an instructor and teacher for several courses.

-My current research interests lies on how to attract students into CS and motivate in CS with gameful approaches
+My current research interests lies on how to attract students into CS and motivate in CS with gameful approaches.

 My research focuses on investigating computer assisted methods to provide effective formative feedback for learning complex skills, particularly in the context of academic writing in science and technology.
 My related interests include exploring the similarities between the research on computing education and writing instruction as well as developing tools for interactive online learning.

 My current research interests are how to define the cognitive complexity of comprehending computer programs, how to operationalize it using concrete programs and how different plan-composition strategies could affect difficulty in comprehending computer programs.
 I am also interested in a detailed evaluation of previous programming knowledge using self-evaluation instruments or tests.